Faith Ringgold: Activism

-Additionally, Ringgold was asked about her life as a black woman artist and her views of black artists of the past, to which she tells the story of a sculpture that was created by Augusta Savage.
-The sculpture depicts two slaves that are rejoicing over having been freed from slavery.
-Despite the historic and emotional tones this sculpture was meant to give off, Ringgold highlights that the sculpture was, in fact, made with marble, which causes the sculpture to appear white in color; "...you really don't think that these are black people because [Savage] still had the white image in her mind."
-Ringgold tells this story in order to highlight the eraser of true African artwork and history.
-Ringgold explains that she admires African artwork, "because it attempts to take the mood and the spirit of the person and visualize that, instead of the human roundness and the suppleness of the form."

-As a young artist, Ringgold states that she wanted to express her feelings, yearnings, etc. rather than keep to creating "smooth and subtle" artwork.
-Ringgold wanted her artwork to be able to be related to by others who viewed it, "and to confront you very much, I hope, like African art does."

-In a statement about black representation in the arts, she said:
+Ringgold spoke about black representation in the arts in 2004, saying:

-"When I was in elementary school I used to see reproductions of Horace Pippin’s 1942 painting called John Brown Going to His Hanging in my textbooks.
+When I was in elementary school I used to see reproductions of Horace Pippin's 1942 painting called John Brown Going to His Hanging in my textbooks.
 I didn't know Pippin was a black person.
 No one ever told me that.
 I was much, much older before I found out that there was at least one black artist in my history books.
 Only one.
 Now that didn't help me.
 That wasn't good enough for me.
 How come I didn't have that source of power?
 It is important.
 That's why I am a black artist.
 It is exactly why I say who I am."